Surviving long haul journeys with kids: A mom’s guide to stress-free travel

 Feeding your kids on long-distance flights

 If you are travelling with a little baby, chances are you will not be feeding them anything more than breast milk or formula (recommended for the first six months).
 If that is the case, carrying small tubs of formula instead of one big pack will help you pack lighter and help you make their feed on a shaky airplane tray.
 I was still breastfeeding my infant when we travelled to Europe, and this helped her sleep well and remain calm during the long hours in flight.
 Remember to burp the baby once they are fed to avoid any reflux due to a shaky ride.
 Taking a small stroll on the aisle while burping the baby is a good idea so she gets some time to digest her food and also takes in more passenger views.
-For older babies, carrying a trail mix of dried nuts, berries, freeze dried fruits in ziplock bags is a good idea.
+For older babies, carrying a trail mix of dried nuts, berries, freeze-dried fruits in ziplock bags is a good idea.

 Always check the child meal option (if given a choice while booking) for your kid, but do not rely solely on it as we realised when flying to Auckland recently.
-Ask the cabin crew for meal options for the child, as some International airlines such as Turkish airlines have great kiddie meals with a small toy on board.
-While I am sure than Indian mothers always carry a ‘dabba’ for their kids with their favourite snacks, remember to keep it light and avoid packing runny curries that may spill onto both you and your child while eating.
+Ask the cabin crew for meal options for the child, as some International airlines such as Turkish Airlines have great kiddie meals with a small toy on board.
+While I am sure that Indian mothers always carry a ‘Dabba’ for their kids with their favourite snacks, remember to keep it light and avoid packing runny curries that may spill onto both you and your child while eating.
 Use the air sickness bags to throw away any disposables and food waste and carry a sipper for any liquid drinks.
 Always carry a change of clothes for yourself and the kid.

 Prepping for train and long-distance road journeys

 While I have personally taken fewer train journeys in India than flights since she was born, we have definitely taken a lot of road trips across India and abroad.
-For road journeys, we always stress on putting the child in a car seat compatible with their age.
+For road journeys, we always stress putting the child in a car seat compatible with their age.
 I cannot stress the importance of this enough as most of India doesn’t seem to think car seats are required for children’s safety.
 If you are travelling by road in First World countries, chances are you will not be allowed to travel without a car seat in place, even if it is a taxi.
 Asian countries, however, do not have this rule as I have seen kids even travel on their parents’ laps while they are driving!

 Carry along enough water and fresh juices to keep them hydrated on the way, their favourite music tracks to singalong and some fresh food that you can eat as you stop for breaks.
-India has a network of highway dhabas that cater to the traveller, with a ‘Haveli’ at every North Indian highway, or a ‘Kamat’ on the Western Expressway.
+India has a network of highway dhabas that cater to the traveller, with a ‘Haveli’ at every North Indian highway or a ‘Kamat’ on the Western Expressway.
 In other countries, you will find designated highway stops with picnic tables and clean toilets that cater to travellers.

 I usually travel by chair car trains between cities in India or closed coupes where we have more privacy, but I have also travelled with her in train berths with her taking so much space on the berth that I may as well have slept on the floor.
 Coupled with the safety issues of travelling alone with a baby in Indian trains at night, this made me choose flying as a more convenient and time-saving option.